Generalized $k$-Center: Distinguishing Doubling and Highway Dimension: EPAS on graphs of bounded doubling dimension

 \section{EPAS on graphs of bounded doubling dimension}

-In this section we prove Theorem~\ref{thm:ckswo-epas-dd}, i.e.~we show the existence of an EPAS for \problemName{CkSwO} on instances where the supplier set has bounded doubling dimension.
+In this section we prove Theorem~\ref{thm:ckswo-epas-dd}, i.e.~we show the existence of an EPAS for \problemName{CkSwO} on instances where the graph induced by the supplier set has bounded doubling dimension.
 To be more precise, we develop a decision algorithm which, given a cost~\(\varrho \in \R^+\), and~\(\varepsilon > 0\), computes a solution of cost~\((1 + \varepsilon) \varrho\) in \(\classFPT\) time with parameters~\(k\), \(p\), doubling dimension and~\(\varepsilon\).
 Formally, the result is the following lemma.

 \begin{lemma} Let~\(\mathcal{I} = (G, k, p, L)\) be a \problemName{CkSwO} instance.
 Moreover, let~\((\Vsuppliers, \dist)\) be the shortest\nobreakdash-path metric induced by~\(\Vsuppliers\) and~\(\dd\) be its doubling dimension.
 There exists an algorithm which, given a cost~\(\varrho \in \R^+\) and~\(\varepsilon > 0\), either \begin{itemize} \item computes a feasible solution of cost~\((1 + \varepsilon)\varrho\) if~\((1 + \varepsilon)\varrho \geq \OPT(\mathcal{I})\), or \item correctly decides that~\(\mathcal{I}\) has no solution of cost at most~\(\varrho\), \end{itemize} running in time~\(\bigO^*\left((k + p)^k\varepsilon^{-\bigO(k\dd)}\right)\). \end{lemma}